yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 regularly and systematically.
 Don't be afraid to offend your programmers.
 Honestly explain the reviewer's concerns to them.
 If they are professionals, they will understand and respect your business objectives.
-You can also show them this article :)
+You can also show them this article.

 **Automate and Control Deployment**.
 Ask your